quarkslab/pastis/README.md

 There is an example for `libpng`.

 Then set the globals in `bench.py` and configure the desired options with `run_instance`.
-`python3 bench.py` will launc the experiment.
+`python3 bench.py` will launch the experiment.